zsiki/GeoEasy/doc/reference_guide.rst

 Save project
 ............

 Save the actual state of GeoEasy.
-The list of  opened datasets and windows are saved into the project file (.gpr).
+The list of opened datasets (geo and tin) and windows are saved into the project file (.gpr).
 The project file is a simple text file.

 Close project
 .............